 - Administering a grant-in-aid program to improve county juvenile probation.

-CENTER FOR JUVENILE JUSTICE TRAINING AND RESEARCH
+CENTER FOR JUVENILE JUSTICE

 The Center for Juvenile Justice Training and Research (CJJT&R) is located at Shippensburg University and is the home of our Training, Graduate Education, Balanced and Restorative Justice and Secure Detention Monitoring programs.
 The Information Technology Division (ITD) is also located in the campus.